yard-turkey/examples-and-blogs/examples/sample-how-to-write-provisioner.md

 The AWS S3 Provisioner used go modules [vgo](https://github.com/golang/vgo) for dependency management.
 You can also use [Dep](https://golang.github.io/dep/docs/installation.html), but I think
 VGO is more aligned with the long term direction of Go Dependency Management.

+It should also be noted that the Library uses go-client 1.11 and Kubernetes 1.14.
+If your project uses different versions of these packages, there might be some dependency resolvement issues as you build your project.

 1. Install vgo
 ```
  # go get -u golang.org/x/vgo.